seanthegeek/yaramail/docs/source/tutorial.md

 does several things.
 First, it scans the contents of the email headers, body, and attachments with user-provided YARA rules.
 Then, the `meta` section of each matching rule is checked for a `category` value.
 Each match category is added to a deduplicated list of `categories`.
+If a `from_domain` value exists in the `meta` section of a rule, the `category` of the rule is only added to the list of `categories` if the message `From` domain of the email matches the `from_domain` value.

-If a single category is listed the `verdict` is set to that category.
-If multiple categories are listed the verdict is set to `ambiguous`.
+If a single category is in the list of `categories`, the `verdict` is set to that category.
+If multiple categories are listed, the verdict is set to `ambiguous`.
+If no categories are listed, the verdict is set to `None`.

 Then, the `Authentication-Results` of the email is parsed.
 The `Authentication-Results` header is added by the receiving mail server as a way